-Laboratory of Environmental Chemistry (LCE) is a Joint Research Center (UMR7376) affiliated to the Aix-Marseille University and the CNRS (National Institute of Chemistry).
+Laboratory of Environmental Chemistry (LCE) is a Joint Research Center (UMR7376) affiliated to the Aix-Marseille University and the CNRS (French National Centre for Scientific Research).
 It is located on the St Charles campus in Marseille, where it has its own building (Building 10) and an antenna on the Arbois campus (Aix-en-Provence).

 The LCE thematic areas concern (1) the determination of the kinetics and the chemical and photochemical mechanisms of transformation and transfer of contaminants in air, water and soil, and (2) the development of innovative analytical methods for flow and continuous analysis of contaminants in air and water.
 Fundamental and applied research are carried out in these scientific themes.
 The aim of fundamental studies is to advance knowledge in the field of environmental analytical chemistry and in the chemical and physico-chemical evolution of contaminants in various environmental compartments (air, water, soil).
 This knowledge can meet environmental and societal issues such as the management of natural and human ecosystems by improving the monitoring of chemical and environmental quality of the ecosystem and its evolution.
 This knowledge can also meet the needs of the economic world for the monitoring of water supply and working atmospheres, optimization of manufacturing processes and management of gaseous and/or liquid effluents.
 This research is often carried out in collaboration with SMEs and/or large industrial groups in many sectors such as microelectronics, petrochemicals, water distribution, etc...